Monishamacharla/digital-product-pass/dpp-tutorial/README.md

 ## Preparation

-Split into groups of five individuals, ensuring each group receives a sheet of paper containing a distinct Part from the  [test-data](./resources/test-data/carParts.json).
+Split into groups of five individuals, ensuring each group receives a sheet of paper containing a distinct part from the  [test-data](./resources/test-data/carParts.json).

 ## Phase 1: Deployment